dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 ```

 - The `uri` specifies the location of your LanceDB instance.
 It defaults to a local, on-disk instance if not provided.
-- The `api_key` is your api key for LanceDB Cloud connections.
+- The `api_key` is your API key for LanceDB Cloud connections.
 If you're using LanceDB OSS, you don't need to supply this key.
 - The `embedding_model_provider` specifies the embedding provider used for generating embeddings.
 The default is `cohere`.
 - The `embedding_model` specifies the model used by the embedding provider for generating embeddings.
   Check with the embedding provider which options are available.
   Reference https://lancedb.github.io/lancedb/embeddings/default_embedding_functions/.
 - The `embedding_model_provider_api_key` is the API key for the embedding model provider used to generate embeddings.
-If you're using a provider that doesn't need authentication, say ollama, you don't need to supply this key.
+If you're using a provider that doesn't need authentication, such as ollama, you don't need to supply this key.

-:::info Available Model Providers
+:::info Available model providers
 - "gemini-text"
 - "bedrock-text"
 - "cohere"